-Mobile technology enables us to be hyper-connected to the ever-expanding network of social and business worldwide.
+Mobile technology enables us to be hyper-connected to an ever-expanding network of social and business worldwide.
 It enables us to multitask like never before.
-According to a study on technology and human potential, the negative effects of this “always on” mentality is an increased loss of patience and the need for instant gratification.
+According to a study on technology and human potential, the negative effects of this “always on,” multitasking mentality is an increased loss of patience and the need for instant gratification.

 As technology advances, it creates avenues for getting things done.
-Working on multiple projects, doing multiple tasks all at the same time—but what are the results?
-In our new inpatient world, we may be watching television, while checking emails; and at the same time: surfing the net, texting with friends, scheduling appointments, and even throwing in a game of Candy Crush—after all there may be a few seconds of lag time between texts, commercials, and webpage loading.
+Working on multiple projects or doing multiple tasks all at the same time logically seems like it would enable us to get far more done during the day.
+But, what are the actual results of these increasingly prevalent patterns of behavior?
+In our new, impatient world, we may be watching television and checking emails at the same time, as well as surfing the net, texting with friends, scheduling appointments, and even throwing in a game of Candy Crush—after all there may be a few seconds of lag time between texts, commercials, and webpage loading.

 The question is: How much attention are we giving to each of the projects or tasks we are doing?
-Are we really being that productive?
+Are we really being that productive when multitasking?

 “When we talk about multitasking, we are really talking about attention.” —Christine Rosen, The Myth of Multitasking